-Elements of the compensation due or allocated for the fiscal year now ended that are or were the subject of a vote by the General Meeting under the procedure for regulated agreements and commitments under the procedure for regulated agreements and commitments Amounts subject to vote (in euros) Comments Severance pay Not applicable Non-competition compensation Not applicable Supplementary pension scheme No payment Christian Collin qualifies for the defined-benefits scheme for members of the Steering Committee.
+for the fiscal year now ended that are or were the subject of a vote by the General Meeting under the procedure for regulated agreements and commitments Amounts subject to vote (in euros) Comments Severance pay Not applicable Non-competition compensation Not applicable Supplementary pension scheme No payment Christian Collin qualifies for the defined-benefits scheme for members of the Steering Committee.
 Note that the principle of the extension of this scheme to the corporate officers who are members of the Steering Committee was approved in the General Meeting of 29 June 2006, and that this extension was applied to Christian Collin as approved at the meeting of the Board of Directors of 15 December 2011 and confirmed on 19 February 2014.
 Eligibility for this scheme is subject to several conditions precedent, including the final completion of the career, the liquidation of all pension plans and the condition of being or having been a member of the Steering Committee for a minimum of five years.
 The escalation of the rights is 2% per year of the average gross annual salary of the last 36 months (fixed portion + benefits in kind).
-According to the terms of the contract, the annuity paid for this contract may not exceed 30% of the average gross annual compensation for the last 36 months (fixed and variable items, benefits in kind), keeping in mind that all basic, complementary and supplementary schemes must not exceed 50% of the beneficiary's gross annual compensation as defined above.
+According to the terms of the contract, the annuity paid for this contract may not exceed 30% of the average gross annual compensation for as defined above.

+the last 36 months (fixed and variable items, benefits in kind), keeping in mind that all basic, complementary and supplementary schemes must not exceed 50% of the beneficiary's gross annual compensation